impleri/laravel-base/readme.md

 configured to autoload the `app` root namespace from the app/ directory (e.g. app/model/Page should exist at app/model/Page.php).
 Eventually, I hope to have everything autoloaded for the `app` namespace.

+## Scaffolding

+Within app/library (eventually will be moved into a composer package), there are scaffolding classes, interfaces, and traits which allow you to build a site based on Laravel quickly.

+### Resources

+The BaseResourceTrait, CollectionResourceInterface, and ElementResourceInterface provide a fuller REST API interface which can handle json, xml, plain-text, and html output.
+These classes make it easier to build out a API interface